-If you buy your life insurance and don't nominate the people you want to benefit fro it then the money will simply be paid to your estate.
-Your estate will then be assessed through a process called 'probate', whereby your possessions, home, debts etc are evaluated for tax purposes, before being distributed to your intended beneficiaries.
-So, if you breach certain inheritance tax thresholds, your life insurance payout could potentially be reduced by 40%.
+If you buy life insurance and don't nominate the people you want the money to go to, it will simply be paid to your estate.
+Your estate will then be assessed through a process called 'probate', whereby your possessions, home, personal loans and other debts are evaluated to work out if they will be subject to inheritance tax, before being distributed to your intended beneficiaries.
+So, if you breach certain inheritance tax thresholds, the death benefit from your life insurance payout could potentially be reduced by 40%.

-However, if you arrange a trust alongside your life insurance policy then you can stipulate who you want to benefit from the money.
-You can even apportion the percentage for each beneficiary to avoid any squabbles.
+However, if you arrange a trust alongside your life insurance policy you can stipulate who you want to benefit with the money.
+You can even split the money the way that you wish between your beneficiaries to avoid any squabbles.
 The insurance company pays the death claim benefit to the trust instead of your estate and your appointed trustees will pass these monies onto your beneficiaries.
-Because the whole process by-passes your estate, the money isn't liable for inheritance tax so you can rest assured that all the money will reach your beneficiaries.
+Because the whole process bypasses your estate, the money isn't liable for inheritance tax so you can rest assured that all the money will reach your beneficiaries.

 Keep your life insurance within a monthly cost that is easily affordable to you.
 Speak to a specialist life insurance adviser and be upfront about what you want to spend.
-They'll help you to tailor your insurance so that you're maximising your insurance for what you can spend.
-If you can afford more in the future you can look at it again.
+They'll help you to tailor your insurance so that you maximise your life insurance for what you can spend.
+If you can afford to pay more in the future you can look at it again.